redapy/Random-Quote-Machine/README.md

 ## The API used on this app
 https://type.fit/api/quotes
 ## Installation
+- First use `npm install` to install all the dependencies.
+- then start the devolopement server  `npm start`.
-To run this app locally please reffer to [react-app](/react-app.md)
+- for more information  please reffer to [react-app](/react-app.md)
 ## Try it !!
 https://redapy.github.io/random-quote-machine/